stevenrskelton/d3-geomap/README.md

 - maybe: different maps (provinces/states, US districts, etc)

 ## Bugs
-- root directory resource loading needs to be explicit
 - using both pointer zoom and projection offsets will misplace popup labels
 - IE 11 on-mouseout is broken (Datamaps library bug)
 - Zooming out will not center if areas outside of map become visible